 The item should be packed to withstand normal air transportation.
 The package should not deteriorate or damage other goods and the packaging material should not cause damage to any equipment or the personal who are required to handle the goods.

-Perishable shipment such as fish, meat should be packed in such a way that it should not spoil other cargo as well as passenger baggage.
+Perishable shipment such as fish, meat should be packed in such a way that it should not spoil other cargo as well as guest baggage.
 Fish shipments should be packed with gel ice in order to prevent leakage .
 The outside container must be wooden, styrofoam or corrugated fibreboard box.
 A waterproof polyethylene film shall cover the inside of the box.
 When ice cubes are used for cooling purposes, they shall be packed in waterproof polyethylene bags, sealed with an elastic band.

 Meat shipments should be packed / wrapped with muslin cloths and fully covered with sufficient layers of polythene covers and should be freezed condition to avoid leakage .